High-altitude football controversy

-The high-altitude football controversy was a dispute that arose in May 2007 when the FIFA imposed a temporary ban on international football matches held at altitudes exceeding 2500 m above sea level.
+A dispute arose in May 2007 when FIFA imposed a temporary ban on international football matches held at altitudes exceeding 2500 m above sea level.
 The ban was justified by concerns over player health and the competitive imbalance for teams unaccustomed to high-altitude conditions.
 The ruling particularly affected Bolivia, Ecuador, and Colombia, restricting their ability to host World Cup qualification matches in high-altitude cities like La Paz and Quito.
 After significant protest and negotiations, the ban was revoked in May 2008.

 Background

 The controversy originated from complaints lodged by the Brazilian Football Confederation (CBF), which argued that playing at high altitudes posed significant health risks to players not acclimatized to such conditions.
-The issue gained prominence following an incident involving the Brazilian club Flamengo, whose players required bottled oxygen during a Copa Libertadores match against Real Potosí in Potosí, Bolivia, at an altitude of 3967 m.
+The issue gained prominence following an incident involving the Brazilian club Flamengo, whose players required bottled oxygen during a 2007 Copa Libertadores match against Real Potosí in Potosí, Bolivia, at an altitude of 3967 m.
 The adverse conditions, compounded by inclement weather, led Flamengo and other Brazilian clubs to express concerns and threaten boycotts of matches at high-altitude venues.
 These complaints contributed to FIFA’s decision to introduce the ban.